mrymDO/News-API/README.md

 - **User Authentication:** Create an account for personalized features and preferences.
 - **Customizable Categories:** Tailor your news feed based on specific interests.
 - **Advanced Search:** Effortlessly find relevant articles using keywords and date ranges.
+- **Write Articles:** Contribute to the tech community by posting your own articles and sharing your insights.
+- **User Profiles:** Customize your profile, showcase your expertise, and participate actively in the community.
+- **Review and Comment:** Share your thoughts and insights by reviewing and commenting on articles, fostering a collaborative environment.

 ## Getting Started